 The Maavahi has a large, top level shaded sundeck perfect for shooting the breeze and hooting your mates into epic waves from afar, all whilst escaping the harsh Maldivian sun.

 Facilities on the Maavahi include 2 sundecks, music and TV/video facilities, indoor games and an accompanying 16ft support dingy.

 To honour with our commitment to the environment and sustainable surfing, the Maavahi produces its own fresh water on board daily - enough to provide up to 250 litres of fresh water per person per day!

-Recreational activities include surfing, snorkelling, cruising, fishing, guided visits to local Islands and even a special BBQ dinner on a deserted Island or sandbank (upon request & subject to weather).
+Recreational activities include surfing, snorkelling, cruising, fishing, guided visits to local Islands and even a special BBQ dinner on a deserted island or sandbank (upon request & subject to weather).

-Onboard Maavahi, there are 6 spacious guest cabins.
+Onboard the Maavahi, there are 6 spacious guest cabins.
 All 6 cabins have twin bunk beds (1 below and 1 above).
 All the cabins are located on the lower deck, with the surf guide's cabin being on the main deck.
-All cabins have air-conditioning, ensuite bathroom and hot and cold showers.
+All cabins have air-conditioning, ensuite bathrooms and hot and cold showers.
 There is also a small wardrobe for storage and a wall fan if you don't like air conditioning.